basicallydan/danhough.com/busking/2018-01-27-hammersmith.md

 ### The biggest tips

 Just like [last week](/busking/2018-01-20-south-kensington), Breakfast at Tiffany's was a hit.
 But why?
 What happened to last year's love of _Torn_?
-Maybe at the end of the year, a sad-sounding song like _Torn_ is popular because people are fed up, but at the beginning of the year a happy-sounding (but actually not lyrically positive) song like _Breakfast at Tiffany's_ is popular because people are full of renewed vigour and positivity!
+Maybe at the end of the year, a sad-sounding song like _Torn_ is popular because people are fed up, but at the beginning of the year, a happy-sounding (but actually not lyrically positive) song like _Breakfast at Tiffany's_ is popular because people are full of renewed vigour and positivity!

 Or maybe Hammersmith happens to be populated by people who really liked _Deep Blue Something_ in the 90s.